-This recipe for Salade Lyonnaise with Poached Duck Egg is a wonderful salad brought to us from the city of Lyons, France.
+The famous Bistro Salad originated from the city of Lyons, France and is also known as a Salade Lyonnaise.
 The frizzy, fluffy lettuce by the name of frisée is the star ingredient.
 The salad combines the slight bitterness of the fresh greens with salty pancetta, caramelized onions, creamy poached egg and garnished with crunchy croutons.

-This salad is a French classic of fresh greens, pancetta, onion, fresh duck eggs and it is tossed with a simple sherry vinaigrette.
-It is a meal in itself, just add a crusty loaf of sourdough bread and a crisp glass of white wine and enjoy!
+This salad is a French classic served with a poached egg and it is tossed with a simple sherry vinaigrette.
+It is the perfect luncheon or light dinner salad for a meal in itself, just add a crusty loaf of sourdough bread and a crisp glass of white wine and enjoy!
 The sherry vinaigrette is made with a mashed anchovy fillet, Dijon mustard and a little honey.
 It is all whisked together and compliments the salad beautifully.

-I have been wanting to create this Salade Lyonnaise with Poached Duck Egg for the longest time but the frisée lettuce I wanted to use was not available until recently.
+I have been wanting to create this bistro salad for the longest time but the frisée lettuce I wanted to use was not available until recently.
 I was so excited to see it in the produce and snapped up a head of it.

-Frisée, is probably the most popular lettuce in France and after enjoying this wonderful salad I understand completely!
-It is tender, crisp and has a slight bitter taste that give it an interesting flavor.
+Frisée, is probably the most popular lettuce in France, and after enjoying this wonderful salad I understand completely!
+It is tender, crisp and has a slightly bitter taste that give it an interesting flavor.
 Fluffy frisée is perfect for this salad but chicory, escarole or arugula can also be used.

 That lovely, warm creamy yolk tastes wonderful in this salad with the sherry vinaigrette.